lmparppei/Beat/Developer Documentation/About Beat.md

 There are some parts that have been completely commented out.
 Sometimes I've written something like *"For generations to come"* or *"And die Nachgeborenen"* next to them to make it clear that it's a planned, new solution rather than something that has been deprecated.

+*Update in 2023:* A native Cocoa rendering was implemented, just in time to be obliterated by TextKit 2, which is very sparsely documented and difficult to work if you'd like to move TextKit 1 stuff there.
+The HTML renderer code still exists, and is used by the iPadOS version, so it's possible we need to go back there one day.
+Unfortunately with HTML export on macOS, the installed printer (or the lack of one) can affect paper margins, so you won't get a reliable output.
+I'm not sure if this is still the case in Sonoma, but I'm afraid it is.

 # Document Model

 ## Document

 `Document` is a massive class, and I'm sorry for that.
 It is that because of legacy reasons (meaning me being bad at Objective C) and I'm not proud of it.
+I've started moving a lot of stuff to an OS-agnostic class called `BeatDocumentBaseController`, which is the superclass of both macOS and iOS implementations of the actual document view.

 Start from `windowControllerDidLoadNib` and work from there.
-Document loading is throttled using chained GCD dispatches, and might be a bit confusing at first.
+Document loading is throttled using chained GC dispatches, and might be a bit confusing at first.

 From there, editing a document is this constant three-way ping-pong of `BeatTextView`, `Document` and `ContinuousFountainParser`.
 It's often unclear what happens in `BeatTextView`, and what happens in `Document`.

-Rendering and text view specific things (such as displaying autocorrect dropdowns) is done by the text view, while formatting is handled in `Document`.
-And in the future, hopefully in a separate class.
-The document also contains the majority of `IBAction` methods, mostly being just stubs forwarding them somewhere else.
+Rendering and text view specific things (such as displaying autocorrect dropdowns) are handled by the text view, while `Document` listens to changes in the text, sends them to parser and after parsing, asks another class to format the text.
+The document also contains a lot of `IBAction`s, though most of them are just stubs forwarding them somewhere else.

 `shouldChangeTextInRange` parses the possible change **before** it is actually displayed, which means the parser knows the change ahead of time.
 Formatting is applied (based on parser data) when the text view calls `textDidChange`.

-It's a complicated mess, but the actual formatting (found under `#pragma mark`) should be relatively easy to figure out, so maybe start from there, and work your way up.

 ## Parser

-`ContinuousFountainParser` is based on the work of Hendrik Noeller, though I've rewritten large chunks of it.
+`ContinuousFountainParser` is based on the work of Hendrik Noeller, though I've rewritten ost of it since.
 I figured out how to optimize quite a few things, and also streamlined some of the stuff.
 And made some of it more complicated.

-Parser **does not** use regexes, but parses changes on byte level (using `unichar` arrays) and it might look a bit weird at times, but is super fast.
+Parser **does not** use regexes, but parses changes on char level (using `unichar` arrays) and it might look a bit weird at times, but is super fast.
 I've tried commenting the more confusing parts, but probably haven't covered the particular thing that confuses you.

 The parser is used both while editing (live/continuous parsing) and when exporting and loading documents (static parsing).
-It's important to ensure that everything gets parsed correctly in both situations, because, in theory, Fountain files should be parsed from bottom to top, and here we're parsing starting from the top.
+It's important to ensure that everything gets parsed correctly in both situations, because, in theory, Fountain files should be parsed from bottom to top, and here we're always parsing downwards.
 We also need to perform lookbacks and correct our parses based on other surrounding lines -- and in many cases, reparse all of those affected lines.

 As the parser is the oldest part of Beat, originating from somebody else's work, there are also unused, weird methods lingering here and there.
 All apologies.